Royal Jordanian Navy: History

-The Royal Naval Force was established in 1951 as the Royal Coast Guard.
-It was established in Aqaba.
+The Royal Naval Force was established in 1951, in Aqaba, as the Royal Coast Guard.
 Its size was about that of an infantry company, i.e. circa 200 men.
 In 1952, the Coast Guard Headquarters was moved to the Dead Sea area and remained there until 1967.
-In 1974, the Coast Guard was provided with four medium patrol boats (Bertram Class) and with equipment for the divers and frogmen.
+In 1974, the Coast Guard was provided with four medium patrol boats (Bertram Class) along with equipment for the divers and frogmen.

-The naval element of the armed forces, although designated the Royal Jordanian Navy, remained an integral part of the army.
+Although the naval element of the armed forces was designated the Royal Jordanian Navy, it remained an integral part of the army.
 Performing essentially a coast guard mission, in 1988 it had 300 officers and men based at Aqaba, the country's only port, with access to the Red Sea.
 The navy operated five coastal patrol boats of United States manufacture armed with light machine guns.
 The navy assisted in the maintenance of harbor security, operating in conjunction with customs and immigration personnel to ensure the enforcement of the country's laws and regulations.
 In late 1987, three larger craft of ninety-five tons each were ordered from Britain.
 When introduced, each would have a crew of sixteen and would be armed with 20mm and 30mm guns.
 Israeli units at the adjacent Israeli naval facility at Eilat similarly consisted of small, lightly armed patrol boats.

 In 1991, the Coast Guard was provided with three heavy patrol boats (Hawk Class).
 On 13 November 1991 the Royal Coast Guard was renamed as the Royal Naval Force.

-As part of the IDEX 2009 exhibition, Dr. Moayad Samman, Chairman and CEO of the King Abdullah II Design and Development Bureau (Kaddb), will be signing a joint venture agreement with Mr. Mark T. Hornsby Managing Director of RiverHawk Worldwide LLC to establish Jordan RiverHawk Shipbuilding and Support, PSC.
-Kaddb and RiverHawk Worldwide LLC agreed on establishing Jordan RiverHawk Shipbuilding and Support to manufacture, market and supply AMP-137 Advanced Multi-mission Platform Vessels, Provide training and service and maintenance on each vessel sold, Explore the development of other vessels for customers in the region as well a provide maintenance services for other vessels.
-The partnership with Kaddb will allow RiverHawk Worldwide to exchange the know-how with the Bureau and to benefit from the skilled workforce to manufacture top-of-the-line vessels to be marketed to the Jordan Armed Forces as the number one customer to Kaddb and then to the region.
+In 2009, at the IDEX exhibition in Abu Dhabi, the King Abdullah II Design and Development Bureau (KADDB) and the U.S. firm RiverHawk Worldwide agreed to form Jordan RiverHawk Shipbuilding and Support to build AMP-137 multi-mission patrol vessels in Jordan.
+The navy later commissioned four AMP-137 boats built by KADDB.

 An MH-60S Sea Hawk helicopter assigned to Helicopter Sea Combat Squadron 28 practices casualty evacuation procedures with a patrol boat from the Royal Jordanian Navy Combat Boats Group during exercise Eager Lion in Aqaba, Jordan 24th April, 2018.